frasergeorgeking/portfolio/README.md

 | `pnpm lint`               | Run Biome linter with auto-fix                              |
 | `pnpm format`             | Run Biome formatter with auto-fix                           |
 | `pnpm release`            | Create automated release with semantic-release              |

+## 📝 Contributing

+This is my personal portfolio website.
+While the code is open source under the MIT License, **I am not accepting pull requests or issues** for this project.
+Any PRs or issues opened will be closed immediately.

+## 📄 License

+MIT License - see [LICENSE](./LICENSE) file for details.

+Copyright (c) 2025 Fraser King